HMS Waterloo (1833): Construction and career

-Waterloo was ordered to be cut down and converted into a steamship on 5 February 1859.
-The work included lengthening the ship by about 11 ft and began on 1 April.
-She was launched on 12 November and completed in April 1860.
-Following the loss of the modern 101-gun steam 2-decker in 1861, Waterloo was renamed Conqueror on 27 February 1862.
-The ship was not commissioned until 24 November 1863 under Captain William Luard.
-She was sent to the China station, and bombarded Shimonoseki in September 1864.
-Conqueror was paid off on 21 February 1866.
+Walker ordered that Waterloo be cut down one deck and converted to screw propulsion on 5 February 1859 and work began on 1 April.
+She was undocked on 12 November 1859 and completed on April 1860.
+Following the loss of the modern two-deck, 101-gun, steam-powered in 1861, Waterloo was renamed Conqueror on 27 February 1862.
+The ship was commissioned on 24 November 1863 by Captain William Luard for service on the China Station.
+By this time her armament had been reduced to 78 guns, including a number of rifled breech-loading Armstrong guns, notably a pair of 110-pounders, ten 40-pounders and a single 20-pounder.